leylabmpi/SynTracker/README.md

 python syntracker.py -out SynTracker_output/ -mode continue
 ```

-## Output:
+## Output

+#### Output per genome:
-SynTracker outputs two types of tables, both include pairwise specific information.
+For each given reference genome, SynTracker outputs two types of tables, both include pairwise specific information.
-The output and intermediate files of a SynTracker run are organized by the given reference genomes.
+All the output files for a certain reference genome are located under the directory `[genome_name]/final_output/`.

-Under the main output directory (provided by the user) there is a directory for each reference genome.
+The table `[genome name]_synteny_scores_per_region.tab` contains the raw results obtained by the comparison of each two homologous genomic
+regions in each two metagenomes in which they were detected (or genomes, if those are being compared).

+The second type of output tables, `[genome name]_avg_synteny_scores_[subsampling length].txt`, gives the APSS
+(Average Pairwise Synteny Score) that was calculated by subsampling N regions per pair of samples
+from the overall regions that appear in the raw table (detailed above).
+By default, N equals to 20, 30, 40, 60, 80, 100, 200 regions per pair of samples.

+#### Summary output (all genomes together):
+Syntracker also creates the same output tables mentioned above for all the references genomes together.
+These summary output files are located under the directory `summary_output/`.

+The raw (pairwise synteny scores per-region) table is called `synteny_scores_per_region.tab`.

+The tables containing the APSS in different subsampling lengths are called `avg_synteny_scores_[subsampling length].txt`.